Artem Vakhitov: Early life

-Artem Vakhitov was born in Prokopyevsk on April 4, 1991, and began basic martial arts training under his father's tutelage at the age of five years before going on to study karate at the age of six, which he practiced for five years.
+Vakhitov was born in Prokopyevsk on April 4, 1991 and began basic martial arts training under his father's tutelage at the age of five years before going on to study karate at the age of six, which he practiced for five years.
 He was forced to give up karate aged eleven when he and his family moved to another part of the city, but he soon found the Kuzbass Muay Thai gym where he is trained by Vitaly Miller and is a training partner of Artem Levin.
-Vakhitov holds the classification of Master of Sports in muay Thai, and is also a classically trained musician.
+Vakhitov holds the classification of Master of Sports in Muay Thai, and is also a classically trained musician.

-Career
+Kickboxing career

 Amateur

 Vakhitov first came to prominence when he won the IFMA Russian Championships in 2008 aged seventeen.
-Following this, he would go on to win the Russian Championships four more times (2009, 2010, 2011 and 2013), the European Championships four times (2009, 2010, 2011 and 2012) and the World Championships three times (2010, 2011 and 2012).
+Following this, he would go on to win the Russian Championships four more times (2009, 2010, 2011, and 2013), the European Championships four times (2009, 2010, 2011, and 2012) and the World Championships three times (2010, 2011, and 2012).

 He also won a silver medal in the -81 kg/178 lb division at the 2010 World Combat Games, held in Beijing, China between August 28 and September 4, 2010.
 After taking unanimous decision wins over Kim Olsen and Nurbolat Sengirov in the quarter-finals and semis, respectively, he then lost to Simon Marcus by split decision in the final.

 Competing in the -91 kg/200 lb division at the 2013 World Combat Games in Saint Petersburg, Russia between October 18 and 26, 2013, Vakhitov outpointed Dzianis Hancharonak in the quarters, TKO'd Thomas Alizier and knocked out Emidio Barone with a knee in the final to take the gold medal.